Academic Advising Information

 Each quarter, the Korbel BA Program Advising Team conducts advising meetings for all Korbel BA Program students during the three week advising period prior to registration.
 The purpose of this advising period is to ensure students are well prepared to register for classes for the following quarter and to delete registration pins.
 During that time, academic advising appointments are made through the online scheduling system (SARS).
 Due to the heavy volume of advising appointments during this time, we are unable to accept emailed appointment requests.

-GROUP ADVISING SESSIONS (30 minutes, for those who have not yet completed 1500, 1700, and 2975) – Space is limited, so you must use this link to register to secure your spot:
+GROUP ADVISING SESSIONS (30 minutes, for those who have not yet completed 1500, 1700, and 2975) – Space is limited, so you must use this link to register link to secure your spot: